Antipode-SOSP23/antipode-deathstarbench/socialNetwork/README.md

+# Modifications

+This is a modified version of the Cornell DeathStarBench.
+It has been modified to add X-Trace tracing support.

 # Social Network Microservices

 A social network with unidirectional follow relationships, implemented with loosely-coupled microservices, communicating with each other via Thrift RPCs.